animir/node-rate-limiter-flexible/README.md

     * For example:
     * { limit1: RateLimiterRes { ... } }
     *
-    * It may be Error if you use Redis, Mongo, MySQL or Cluster without insurance
+    * It may be Error if you use any limiter without insurance except Memory
     * { limit2: Error }
     */
   });